jvacek/OS2md/week5.md

 ### Reducing the graph

+1. Remove all non-blocked processes (ones where there are no requests left)
+2. Write down processes which returned into safe sequence
+3. Grant requests to some process if the resources requested are available
+4. go to step 1 if processes are left

 #### With the example above

 `p1` is able to continue and finish its work, so we assume it will finish.